Do you have a specific question about the CSPA workshop? Find answers to the most common questions below.

 What is your refund policy?

-Students who have paid tuition but are unable to attend must notify CSPA by email as soon as possible.
+Students who have paid their tuition but are unable to attend must notify CSPA by email as soon as possible.

-• Less than 30 days but at least 14 days: 50% refund, minus a $25 processing fee
+- Less than 30 days before the start of the workshop, but at least 14 days before: 50% refund, minus a $25 processing fee